alexaib2002/systemd-jellyfin_container/README.md

 the binary executing inside the container is inside the **enforce** section.
 SELinux should confine all containers by default, at least in RHEL/Fedora.

+## Installation

+Copy the file to `/etc/systemd/system/container-jellyfin.service`.
+Reload the systemd daemon with `systemctl reload-daemon`.

+Afterwards, enable the container and run it with `systemctl start --now container-jellyfin.service`.

+The web interface should be exposed at `localhost:8096`.
+Finish the initial configuration and everything should be up and running!

+Note that the service will still be running as UID/GID 1000, despite being inside a root container.
+This is done for securing even more the container, and allowing the user to copy existing config files to the volumes of the container (cache && config).

 ## HW transcoding

 You may want to do hardware accelerated transcoding when streaming to clients.
 With AMD/Intel, you shouldn't require any additional setup, as the MESA drivers on Linux